 Of course, that's for a inside cabin, but those are quite roomy at 194

 square feet.
 Standard outside cabins, which have the same square footage,

-start at $2,139, and Luxury Cruises offers Balcony Accommodations for
+start at $2,139, and LUXURY WORLD CRUISES offers Balcony Accommodations for

 approximately the same price as most others ask for staterooms without